 7 Super effective ways to break the habit of procrastination

-Is there anything in life that you have been planning to do since long but have been putting off?
+Is there anything in life that you have been planning to do for long but have been putting off?

 It could be anything as small as writing that article, making that video or just cleaning your kitchen.